OrionReed/orionreed.com/src/posts/qrtp.md

 };
 ```

 With the help of the `codec` util, the entire QRTP protocol sits at around 80 lines of code.
-QRTP was simple and worked well but it was slow.
+QRTP was simple and worked well, but it was slow.
 Very slow.
 It also required some quite silly-looking setups.

 ![QRTP](qrtp.jpg)